-Program 26: Code Enforcement
+Program 2627: Code Enforcement

 The Planning Department will continue to use code enforcement and abatement processes to bring substandard housing units and residential properties into compliance with City codes.
 The City will continue to apply for CDBG funding to facilitate rehabilitation projects.
 Targeted efforts to improve housing conditions in areas of need will facilitate place-based revitalization and assist in reducing displacement risk for residents by improving living conditions and enabling them to remain in their home and community.
+Additional targeting of information will be made to owners of housing that serves farmworkers to improve housing conditions for this segment of the community.

-Financing: General Fund, CDBG Time Frame: Make informational materials on rehabilitation assistance programs available within 6 months of receiving CDBG funding, to be provided on an ongoing basis when violations are confirmed, conduct code enforcement as complaints are received.
+Financing: General Fund, CDBG

+Time Frame: Make informational materials on rehabilitation assistance programs available within 6 months of receiving CDBG funding, to be provided on an ongoing basis when violations are confirmed, conduct code enforcement as complaints are received.
 Implementation Responsibility: City Police Department Quantified Objective: Reduce displacement risk and encourage place-based revitalization by facilitating rehabilitation of 5 units by providing informational materials to owners in violation of City codes on available assistance programs and annually promote available assistance programs in areas of concentrated lower-income households.
+Facilitate rehabilitation of an additional 3 farmworker units.
 Relevant Policies: Policy 3.1, Policy 3.3